shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 #### Arm Assembly
+When assembling the arms for the robot, it is best to begin with the shoulder down to the elbow.
+This is due to the slight complexity behind the assembly of the involving the shoulders, the elbows, and the biceps.
+You will need to attach the motors onto these pieces before the others.

+The first step that is **highly** recommended is pre-setting all of the Arm motors before beginning the assembly.
+All HiWonder HTS-20H servos involved in this assembly would be: Right Shoulder, Right Bicep, Right Elbow, Left Shoulder, Left Bicep, Left Elbow.
+The forearms will require one Actuonix PQ12 Micro Linear Actuator each.
+All correlated motor IDs are listed above in [Initializing Servo IDs and Positions], as well as instructions for how to set the IDs and their home positions.
+It is also recommended that you check the servo horn orientation during this time, following the alignment found here [Servo Horn Alignment].

+##### Shoulders and Shoulder Connectors
+The shoulders and shoulder connectors will require a M3 screwdriver, 8 silver M3 screws and

 #### Lower Body Assembly
 When assembling the lower body it is best to start with the feet and then work your way up to the upper legs.
 This ensures that you will have everything aligned and allows you to begin with the more simpler pieces first.